emlllano/quasarSimulation/README.md

 the possibilities Niagara and Unreal can offer:

 - two "Gas" accretion disks, one is of 580-650 (nm WaveLegnth) the other is of "hoter" gas in the 500's. both accretion disks are spiral shaped and orbit around one "singularity" in the center of undefined mass.
-The subject accretion disks both have spiral shapes and previously defined different revolution speed around the center.
+The subject accretion disks both have spiral shaped arms and defined, different revolution speed around the center.
   I took care to add two quasar jets to simulate the magnetic field breaking points at the poles.

   <p2>feel free to use for anything</p2>